 Does Physiotherapy Hurt?

-The simple and straightforward answers is:
+The simple and straightforward answer is:

 No, physiotherapy doesn’t hurt if done by a trained professional.